mohammad-mahdi-amani/copper-price-prediction-using-CNN/README.md

-this code use CNN to predict copper price
+Predict copper price by using CNN